 - It could be used against you in future investigations, even years later

-There’s no “undo” button once you grant access.
-Even if you believe you have nothing to hide, there’s no benefit to handing over your digital life without a warrant.
+There's no "undo" button once you grant access.
+Wyoming and South Dakota both follow the principle that consent searches waive your Fourth Amendment protections.
+Even if you believe you have nothing to hide, there's no benefit to handing over your digital life without a warrant.

-Call a Lawyer Before You Say or Do Anything
+Call a WY or SD Criminal Defense Lawyer Before You Say or Do Anything

 If police have taken your phone or are pressuring you to give access, call Just Criminal Law immediately.
 You only get one shot at justice — don’t let a misunderstanding or an overreach cost you your freedom.